 Take Charge Of Your Life, Clean Up Your Fucking Mess!

 I met my future husband (Ron) at my old job.
 I was still married.
 I fell in love with Ron the moment I saw him in that stupid conference room where we shared filthy cake for some asshole’s birthday.

-I thought we can be friends.
-But, Ron told me to fuck off.
-He said I am too messy and he has no interest in married women.
+I thought we could be friends.
+But Ron told me to fuck off.
+He said I am too messy, and he has no interest in married women.
 Ron rejected me even as a friend.
 However, he gave me a Feng Shui For Dummies book before he stopped talking to me.

-It took me about a year to finalize my divorce, to move out and start cleaning up.
-I dug out the book Ron gave me.
+It took me about a year to finalize my divorce, move out, and start cleaning up.
+Then, finally, I dug out the book Ron gave me.

 De-cluttering For My Love Life.

 When I was working in the New York office, I had a butcher’s knife in an empty cartoon box in one of the corners of my desk.
 When I applied the Feng Shui chart to my desk, the knife was in my “love” corner.
 What a coincidence?

 In short, there is a Feng Shui bagua with every corner of your dwelling corresponds with energy in your life.

 So, I got rid of the empty box and replaced it with a bamboo plant in a beautiful vase.
 Then, I set my intention to clean up my love life.

 At the same time, I finalized my divorce and moved out.
 And I asked Ron out for lunch.